RonIovine/gdbHooks/README.md

 the `-exec-` prefix, i.e. `-exec-continue` as opposed to just `continue` etc.  I have not found a way to add gdb callback hooks for any of the `-exec-` based command formats.
 If anyone knows of a way to do this, I would greatly appreciate any info on this.
-For an emacs version other that 'emacs23', all program constol should be done via the gdb command line prompt sub-window and enter the same commands as the above CLI based example.***
+For an emacs version other that emacs23, all program constol should be done via the gdb command line prompt sub-window and enter the same commands as the above CLI based example.***

-There is a simple shell script wrapper around the 'gdb' command line program.
+There is a simple shell script wrapper around the `gdb` command line program.

 Run the program from within gdb with Emacs/GUD mode as the graphical front end as follows and then control the program either from the GUI or the GDB command line sub-window based